jundalisay/superb/content/en/maharlika/laws/epira/chapter-2b.md

 ---

-## SEC.
-23. Functions of Distribution Utilities DU
+## Section 23.
+Functions of Distribution Utilities DU

 A DU provides distribution services and connections to its system for any end-user within its franchise area consistent with the distribution code.